iobis/mwhs-data-mobilization/README.md

 # mwhs-data-mobilization

 This repository centralizes biodiversity data mobilization efforts for marine World Heritage sites.
+See https://iobis.github.io/mwhs-data-mobilization/ for current mobilization status.

 This repository is organized as follows:

 ```
 ├── README.md                 : Description of this repository (this file)